mikededo/mikededo/README.md

 lookout for new CLI tools that can simplify my development experience (if you are curious, here are my [`.dotfiles`](https://github.com/mikededo/.dotfiles)).

-Although I'm currently studying for a master's degree :book: and have limited time to contribute to open source projects, I'm always open to collaboration and new ideas.
+I'm always open to collaboration and newideas.
 So if you're interested in working together, or just want to chat about programming and life, hit me up!

 Aside from that, I'm a cyclist love so most of my spare time is spent on my pedals!
 :bicyclist: